 It's easy enough for a dog to jump into the water, but it can be tricky for them to get out, especially in rivers where the banks may be steep and slippery.
 Dogs can panic when they can't get out of the water, so always check there is an easily accessible exit and be ready to haul them out if needed.

 Read More: Blue-green algae poisoning in dogs

 Fields & footpaths

-What’s better than a gentle ramble in the countryside?
-The UK is home to around 140,000 miles of footpaths, so there’s plenty of places to get out and explore with your dog.
+What's better than a gentle ramble in the countryside?
+The UK is home to around 140,000 miles of footpaths, so there are plenty of places to get out and explore with your dog.

 Watch out for livestock.
 Many footpaths pass through fields of cattle, sheep & horses.
-Although it’s ok to walk your dog off lead in public wooded areas, fields and footpaths, (provided they are well trained & don’t suffer from behavioural issues) it’s essential that dogs are kept on the lead around livestock.
+Although it's ok to walk your dog off lead in public wooded areas, fields and footpaths (provided they are well-trained & have solid recall), it's essential dogs are kept on the lead around livestock.

 Electric fences can give dogs a nasty shock, so be sure to keep them at a safe distance.
 Dogs can become startled if they are shocked and have been known to bolt.
 This is always a concern, especially if they are in a new or unfamiliar area.